courselabs/kubernetes/labs/namespaces/README.md

 - [sleep-pod.yaml](specs/sleep-pod.yaml) defines a Pod with no namespace, so Kubectl decides the namespace - using the default for the context, or an explicit namespace

-📋 Deploy the same Pod spec to the default namespace and the system namespace.
+📋 Deploy the Pod spec in `labs/namespaces/specs/sleep-pod.yaml` to the default namespace and the system namespace.

 <details>
   <summary>Not sure how?</summary>